Resources

 NZ On Air - Audience, D&I, plus Public Awareness Reports

-The latest findings from the ongoing research into audience behaviour, public awareness, and key demographics for NZOA funded productions in Aotearoa New Zealand.
+The latest findings from the ongoing research into audience behaviour, public awareness, and key demographics for NZOA-funded productions in Aotearoa New Zealand.

 Read various reports from recent years HERE